BennyChun/Concert-Management-System/README.md

 # CPSC304
-University of Britsh Columbiav \n
+University of Britsh Columbia

-CPSC 304 Project \n
+CPSC 304 Project

-Concert Management System. \n
+Concert Management System.

 A database application used to store and manipulate concert related data.